getodk/central-backend/docs/api.md

 * You can now provide `X-Action-Notes` on any API request that might generate audit logs, to leave a note on those log entries.
 * `GET /projects/…/forms/…/submissions/…/audits` will return just audit logs pertaining to that submission.
 * OData queries may now request `?expand=*` to request all nested data structures inline.
 Only `*` is accepted.
+* There is now a [data download path](/reference/odata-endpoints/odata-form-service/data-download-path) you can direct users to which eases media file access.
 * Submissions now have an `instanceName` field which reflects the `<instanceName/>` tag on the submitted XML.
 * The REST submission endpoint now accepts optional `?deviceID=` just like the OpenRosa submission endpoint.